I test dash cams for a living and these are the ones I’d buy to protect my car

 How we test dash cams

 Every dash cam you see in this list has been tested and reviewed to ensure that the best dash cams really are the best.
-We look at every step involved in owning a dash cam, from setup all the way to actually having to pull your footage from the memory card.
+We look at every step involved in owning a dash cam, from setting up all the way to actually having to pull your footage from the memory card.

 Tom Pritchard